lmladi00/HCI---projekt/README.md

-Here is the process of my first project in Human Computer Interaction Since my hobby is creating personal frames, I've got an idea to create web page for providing frames:)
+Here is the process of my first project in Human Computer Interaction (Front-end) Since my hobby is creating personal frames, I've got an idea to create web page for providing frames:)

 DOCUMENTS